-Aside from the symptoms already listed, other symptoms of consuming a diet that’s too heavy in protein with too little energy include ravenous hunger and thoughts about food that seems never to end.
+Aside from the symptoms already listed, other symptoms of consuming a diet that’s too heavy in protein with too little energy include ravenous hunger and thoughts about food that seem never to end.
 This could indicate that you’re either not consuming adequate calories or enough energy from fat or carbs.

 If you’re looking for some inspiration to nudge up your protein %, you can check out our optimised food lists, tailored to a range of goals and preferences.

 How Much Is Too Much Protein in a Day?

 Modern guidelines define ‘excess protein’ as an intake that exceeds the AMDR for protein, which is 35% of calories on a standard 2,000-calorie diet.